 If you want to be successful at marketing, you need to be good at segmenting your leads.
 This helps you to know which products to sell to which prospects, and what information will support your efforts.
 This can make your sales teams more successful, shorten purchasing journeys, and increase revenue values.

 For B2B businesses, there are several challenges.
 One is knowing that B2B marketing is different in some ways than B2C marketing.
 Some of the differences are listed below:

 More complex decision-making unit – companies can have half a dozen people who need to sign off on purchases, making it tougher to reach and convince the right people.

 Buyers are more ‘rational’ – this is a little controversial, but there is truth in it for the majority of cases.
-Consumers tend to purchase what they want; whereas business buyers are more accountable for their purchases and therefore buy what they need.
+Consumers tend to purchase what they want, whereas business buyers are more accountable for their purchases and therefore buy what they need.

 Products are more complex – business products tend to have more complex criteria for selection.

-Target audiences are smaller – there are seven billion potential consumers on the planet, but nowhere near that number of businesses or decision makers within them.
+Target audiences are smaller – there are seven billion potential consumers on the planet, but nowhere near that number of businesses or decision-makers within them.

-You’ll need to know what is important to your sales process to help you push your product, and this can form part of your segmentation.
+You’ll need to know what is essential to your sales process to help you push your product, and this can form part of your segmentation.
 There are many different types of segmentation options for your business which include: